hannibal002/SkyHanni/docs/security_incident_faq.md

 # SkyHanni Security Incident FAQ

-On 2026-04-17, an attacker uploaded malicious SkyHanni versions through stolen GitHub Actions tokens.
+On 2026-04-18 (UTC), an attacker uploaded malicious SkyHanni versions through stolen GitHub Actions tokens.
 This document covers what happened, who is affected, and what you should do.

 ## 1. What happened?